About the Journal

 Review Policy

-New submissions to the journal are reviewed by the editors to ensure that they align with the journal's aims and scope (see above) and have a reasonable prospect of acceptance.
-Around one-third of submissions are rejected at this stage.
-Papers which pass this initial stage are subject to a 'double-blind' review process in which the editors seek at least two reviews on each submission from expert independent reviewers.
+New submissions to the journal are reviewed by the editor to ensure that they align with the journal's aims and scope (see above) and have a reasonable prospect of acceptance.
+A little over one-third of submissions are rejected at this stage.
+Papers which pass this initial stage are subject to a 'double-blind' review process in which the editor seeks at least two reviews on each submission from expert independent reviewers.
 The reviewers do not know the identity of the author(s), nor does the author(s) know the identity of the reviewers.
 We strive to get back to authors with an initial decision within 8 to 10 weeks of submission.
-Approximately half of papers sent to reviewers are subsequently published in the journal, usually after revisions reflecting the feedback of the reviewers and editors.
-Acceptance rates inevitably fluctuate from year to year, but our long-term (2012 to date) average acceptance rate (proportion of submissions published) is 32.5%.
+Approximately half of papers sent to reviewers are subsequently published in the journal, usually after revisions reflecting the feedback of the reviewers and editor.
+Acceptance rates inevitably fluctuate from year to year, but our long-term (2012 to 2023) average acceptance rate (proportion of submissions published) is 32%.

 In order to maintain academic integrity, we reserve the right to run papers through a plagiarism screening software prior to their being sent to reviewers.